 Verify prerequisites for enabling vSphere IaaS control plane in your vSphere environment.
 To run container-based workloads natively on vSphere, as a vSphere administrator you enable vSphere clusters as Supervisors.
-A Supervisor has a Kubernetes layer that allows you to run Kubernetes workloads on vSphere by deploying vSphere Pods, provision Tanzu Kubernetes clusters, and VMs.
+A Supervisor has a Kubernetes layer that allows you to run Kubernetes workloads on vSphere by deploying vSphere Pods, provision TKG clusters, and VMs.

 Create and Configure vSphere Clusters